 -

-Taking off shoes at work is becoming popular ________ it makes the office feel more like home.
+Taking off shoes at work is becoming popular it makes the office feel more like home.

 because / but / and / so